 Resources to promote outstanding writing for academic, professional, and creative work.

-Papers are to be formatted in accordance with standards of APA or Chicago discourse style unless otherwise designated by the professor, except where these discourse styles conflict with The Seattle School’s format.
+Assignments are to be formatted in accordance with standards of APA or Chicago style for student papers unless otherwise designated by the professor.

-- Use 12 point type and a serif font; examples include Times New Roman, Palatino, and Cambria
+- Use 12 point serif font; examples include Times New Roman, Palatino, and Cambria

 - Text should be double spaced

-Counseling classes require APA discourse style for all written assignments.
+Counseling classes require APA style for all written assignments.
 APA cites references parenthetically within the body of the paper and lists them on a separate References page.
-Refer to the Publication Manual of the American Psychological Association for complete style guidelines.
-Please note that The Seattle School Formatting Guidelines supersede APA discourse style where the two disagree (e.g., neither a title page nor an abstract are required).
+Refer to the Publication Manual of the American Psychological Association 7th edition for complete style guidelines.
+Note that APA provides specific guidelines for student papers that may differ from some aspects of manuscript publication formatting; these are generally noted within examples.

 Other Writing Resources

 - EasyBibis a free, automatic citation maker